-Study Advice Sessions are confidential, one-to-one appointments (either face-to-face or online) for undergraduates and taught postgraduates.
+Study Advice Sessions are one-to-one appointments (either face-to-face or online).
 These sessions can be used to discuss essay writing, dissertations, and preparation for written exams, or to address any concerns you may have about writing at university.
 Assignments or essays that have already been marked, accompanied by feedback, can be used for the basis of discussion.
 However, any assignments that are yet to be submitted cannot be viewed, nor can a proofreading service be offered.